HermesSantos/pvm-linux/readme.md

 Overview

-PHP Version Manager for  (PVM)
+PHP Version Manager for Unix (PVM)
 Your PHP Version Manager is a command-line tool designed to simplify the management of PHP versions on your system.
 It allows you to switch between different PHP versions effortlessly.

 Features
 Easy Version Switching: Quickly switch between installed PHP versions.
 Listing Available Versions: View a list of PHP versions installed on your system.

-Installation
+1 - Installation

 Clone the repository:
 https://github.com/HermesSantos/pvm-linux